Things to do in Chiang Rai Province

 Getting to Chiang Rai beach from town is very easy.
 A motorbike or songteaw will take about 10 minutes.
 It is also possible to walk however this could take 45 minutes to an hour.

 Towns in Chiang Rai Province

 Chiang Rai is just one of many towns in Thailand’s northernmost province.
 Want to know what the rest of the province has to offer?
-You’re best off starting with a visit to the following 3 towns which offer plenty of alternate things to do in Chiang Rai Province.
+You’re best off visiting the following 3 towns which offer plenty more things to do in Chiang Rai Province.

 Another thing to watch out for in Chiang Kong is the early morning procession of monks.
 Much like in Luang Prabang, the monks walk the streets at around 6am to fill the alms with food offerings.

 Chiang Saen is another border town located 50km north of Chiang Kong.
 Chiang Saen is home to a city of ancient temples dating back to the year 1325, well before the Ayutthaya period.
 Find out more on Chiang Saen on my guest article on the top attractions in the north of Thailand.